 The Marketing community, with +300 people in +45 countries, of a global manufacturing company, struggled to share knowledge and best practices across.
 They needed to redesign the setup of its community, but they lacked hard data on the issue.

 Specifically, they needed to know:

-- what changes were necessary from the employees’ point of view.
+- what changes were necessary from the employees’ point of view

 The Organizational Network Diagnostic (watch the video explaining Organizational Network Diagnostic) confirmed the need for rethinking the community.
 Specifically, three findings made it clear that the setup that supported the sharing of knowledge and best practices needed attention: